 - https://www.natgeokids.com/uk/discover/animals/general-animals/bat-facts/

-To download PDF click here – Fun and Interesting facts (bat characteristics)
+To download PDF click here – Fun and Interesting facts (About the unique properties of the bat)

 Animal Colouring pages – Bat flying at night